 In a 1970 dissent to Oregon v.
 Mitchell, Justice John Harlan gave a history lesson on the 14th Amendment.
 As in the late 18th century, mid-19th century ‘rights’ fell into one of three categories – natural, civil, or political.
 Since Section 1 dealt with civil rights, Harlan wrote that the court was in error when it applied equal protection to the franchise.
 Harlan:

-As a pre-condition for rejoining the Union, southern state legislatures had to ratify the 14th Amendment and incorporate it into their state constitutions.
+As a pre-condition for rejoining the Union, southern state legislatures had to ratify the 14th Amendment.
 From Justice Harlan’s study of the 14th Amendment, all the subsequent scotus decisions on the franchise which relied on Section 1 were in error.
 Section 1 dealt with civil rights.
 Section 2 dealt with political rights, and the consequence for denial of the franchise to blacks was diminution in congressional and electoral college representation.

 Have you ever wondered why the Nineteenth Amendment was necessary?
 Since men had the political right to vote, why deny it to women?
 Doesn’t Section 1 constitutionally protect the privileges of citizenship, including the franchise to women over twenty-one?
 No. In an 1875 decision, Minor v.
 Happersett, the Scotus recognized that Mrs. Minor was a citizen of the US, but the “constitutionally protected privileges of citizenship did not include the right to vote.”